-From the early ages the strategic location of the State has promoted it to be a perfect niche for business.
-Kuwait welcomes foreign entities to carry on commercial activities in the country.
+Since the early age, the geographical location of the State has promoted it to be a perfect niche for business.
+Kuwait welcomes foreign entities to perform commercial activities in the country.

-The Ministry of Information provides the Business visa, and requires the copy of the applicant’s passport and a copy of the signature authorization for companies.
+The Ministry of Information provides Business visa, which requires a copy of the applicant’s passport and an authoritative signature from the company.

-However, in recent years in a bid to attract more foreign investors, the State has allowed for 100% foreign ownership in certain approved sectors, and these have to invest under the Law Regulating Direct Foreign Capital Investment, passed in 2001.
+However, in recent years in a bid to attract more foreign investors, the State has allowed up to 100% foreign ownership in certain approved sectors, and these have to invest as per Law No(8) on Regulating Foreign Capital Direct Investment, passed in 2001.

-Though the citizens, expatriates or Kuwaiti companies are not entitled to pay taxes, foreign companies are subjected to income tax.
-The tax rates range from 15% of the corporate income.
+Though the citizens, expatriates or Kuwaiti companies are not entitled to pay taxes, the foreign corporates are subjected to income tax which ranges from 15% of their income.